Dyson College of Arts and Sciences

 - Pace University, 2004 - Joseph E. Houle Award

-Areas of interest: medieval and Renaissance art history; global art; iconography; fantastic fauna and gargoyles; humor in art
+Areas of interest: fundamentals of art; medieval and Renaissance art history; global art; iconography; materials and techniques of art; fantastic fauna and gargoyles; humor in art

 College Art Association; Early Book Society; International Center of Medieval Art; Fulbright Association; Metropolitan Museum of Art; Guggenheim Museum